-3. Loss allowance for impairment of trade receivables
+3. Provision for expected credit loss allowance on trade receivables

-Reference is made to notes 2.4 and 3 to the consolidated financial statements for the Directors' disclosures of the related accounting policies, judgements and estimates and note 19 of the consolidated financial statements for further information.
+Reference is made to notes 2.4 and 3 to the consolidated financial statements for the Directors' disclosures of the related accounting policies, judgements and estimates and note 18 of the consolidated financial statements for further information.